-At least 20 million Americans are sickened every year by mold according to the EPA (Environmental Protection Agency).
-There are three major types of molds that commonly grow indoors: Cladosporium, Penicillium/Aspergillus, and Alternaria.
-Moisture from any source will trigger a reaction which causes fungi like mold & Mildews; these types of fungus grow rapidly where they have access at an optimum temperature range between 58-77° F.
+At least 20 million Americans are sickened every year by mold, according to the EPA (Environmental Protection Agency).
+Three major types of molds commonly grow indoors: Cladosporium, Penicillium/Aspergillus, and Alternaria.
+Moisture from any source will trigger a reaction that causes fungi like mold & Mildew; these fungus overgrow where they have access to an optimum temperature range between 58-77° F.

 The first step in mold remediation includes detecting whether or not there are signs of water damage.
-If you uncertain that your home has been contaminated with moisture, then it’s important to take preventative measures immediately because this can lead and result into serious health problems for family members living within your residence if left unchecked, there are some warning signs to look out for that could indicate a problem:
+If you are uncertain that your home has been contaminated with moisture, then it’s essential to take preventative measures immediately because this can lead and result in serious health problems for family members living within your residence if left unchecked; there are some warning signs to look out for that could indicate a problem:

-1. Unusual discoloration: Water damage floods may leave behind mold spores which begin to grow.
-Look for mold spore leftover on wet surfaces which may have changed color or appearance compared with the surrounding areas of wall and flooring materials.
+Water damage floods may leave behind mold spores that begin to grow.
+Look for mold spores left over on wet surfaces, which may have changed color or appearance compared with the surrounding areas of wall and flooring materials.

-2. Musty odors: A classic sign of mold infestation is an unusual odor that smells musty or earthy in nature, but this may also signify mold that has been growing unseen beneath the surface located behind walls or flooring where it cannot be accessed.
+A classic sign of mold infestation is an unusual odor that smells musty or earthy, but this may also signify mold that has been growing unseen beneath the surface located behind walls or flooring where it cannot be accessed.

-5. Feeling mold on surfaces: In addition, you should be able to feel mold spores with the touch of a hand if mold growth has occurred nearby: mold produces mold spores which are small and begin growing unseen in moisture conditions such as flood damage left untouched for a few days or more.
+In addition, you should be able to feel mold spores with the touch of a hand if mold growth has occurred nearby: mold produces mold spores that are small and begin growing unseen in moisture conditions, such as flood damage left untouched for a few days or more.
 So, mold may emit an odor but also feel rough to the touch on surfaces it is developing upon.

 Mold Removal Made Easy

-In the second step, they will clean up all mold and begin with air scrubbing procedures to remove spores from your property.
-This is usually done using special equipment that can pump out HEPA-filtered air in order to ensure that no particles are released into the surrounding area.
+In the second step, they will clean up all mold and begin with air-scrubbing procedures to remove spores from your property.
+This is usually done using special equipment that can pump out HEPA-filtered air to ensure that no particles are released into the surrounding area.

-In the next step of the mold remediation process, they will test to make sure that there is no more excess moisture or spores present in your property.
-If you have been experiencing health issues from inhaling these contaminants, a professional can also help determine what other types of cleanups may need to be done such as removing porous materials like drywall and tiles completely.
+In the next step of the mold remediation process, they will test to make sure that there is no more excess moisture or spores present on your property.
+If you have been experiencing health issues from inhaling these contaminants, a professional can also help determine what other types of cleanups may need to be done, such as removing porous materials like drywall and tiles completely.

 Finally, if necessary, wood replacement or reconstruction services may be needed for infested areas—this decision depends on how extensive of a problem you have on your hands!